 Depending on the state you live in, your 3D mammogram may be covered at 100% because of mandated coverage legislation.
 Diagnostic mammograms and other diagnostic studies may be subject to different coverage rates dependant on your individual plan.
 Please check your coverage with your insurance provider before your appointment with us.

-Note: this coupon is NOT valid for our centers in Illinois, Pennsylvania or Granbury, Texas
+Note: this coupon is NOT valid for our centers in Illinois, Pennsylvania, or Granbury and Navarro.

 We also partner with mammography assistance programs: